sevaaaDev/sevaaaDev.github.io/src/pages/posts/git-reset-cheatsheet.md

 title: "git reset cheatsheet"
 publishDate: "04/29/25"
 topic: "programming"
+desc: "cheatsheet for git reset command, hope its useful for you."
 ---

+## info
 staging is changes that you have added with `git add`

 workingdir is changes that you have not added with `git add`